rackerlabs/rackspace-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

    **Note**: Resizes are automatically confirmed after 24 hours.
-Therefore, you cannot revert a server after you have manually confirmed the resize or after 24 hours have passed.
+Therefore, you cannot revert a server after you have manually confirmed the resize or until 24 hours have passed.

 ### Pitchfork

-You can also use Pitchfork, interactive web API application that allows a user to interact quickly with Rackspace Cloud products, to resize up your server.
+You can also use Pitchfork, an interactive web API application that enables you to interact quickly with Rackspace Cloud products to resize up your server.
 Use the following steps to resize up your server by using Pitchfork:

 1. Navigate to [Pitchfork](https://pitchfork.rax.io/) and log in by using